rusic/documentation/getting-started/index.md

   * Don't have an account?
 Head to our [developer homepage](http://www.basekit.com/developers) to find a partner to sign up with.

 2. ## A code editor
-   In order to start developing a template, you'll need to download a code editor of your choice. <br/> We recommend using:
+   In order to start developing a theme, you'll need to download a code editor of your choice. <br/> We recommend using:
    * [Sublime Text 3](http://www.sublimetext.com/3), for Windows and Mac OS X
    * [Coda 2](http://panic.com/coda/) for Mac OS X
    * [Notepad++](http://notepad-plus-plus.org/) for Windows